cloudnative-pg/plugin-barman-cloud/README.md

   - name: barman-cloud.cloudnative-pg.io
     parameters:
       barmanObjectName: minio-store
   storage:
     size: 1Gi
 ```

-This will enable WAL archiving and data directory backups, as discussed in the
+This configuration enables both WAL archiving and data directory backups.
-next section.

-### Backup
+### Performing a Base Backup

-Once the transaction log files are being archived, the cluster is ready to be
+Once WAL archiving is enabled, the cluster is ready for backups.
+To create a
-backed up.

-To request a backup, the `backup.spec.pluginConfiguration` stanza must be set
+backup, configure the `backup.spec.pluginConfiguration` section to specify this
-with the name of this plugin like in the following example:
+plugin:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1